blahosyl/task-manager-frontend/README.md

 Spencer Barriball kindly provided a [suggestion](https://code-institute-room.slack.com/archives/C02MTH5MBDG/p1723141476108919?thread_ts=1723121474.717569&cid=C02MTH5MBDG) to get rid of the [non-breaking warning](https://github.com/blahosyl/task-manager-frontend/issues/83) in the Profile Edit Form, which is also present in the [Moments](https://github.com/Code-Institute-Solutions/moments0) walkthrough project by [Code Institute](https://github.com/Code-Institute-Solutions/).

+Tutor John Rearden was kind enough to keep working on [making infinite scroll work for Profiles](https://github.com/blahosyl/task-manager-frontend/issues/66), which we could not solve in the tutoring session, and came up with a [solution](https://github.com/johnrearden/task-manager-frontend/commit/ec8e98e9cdbad1159501fc5b92dc2f23cb7975a4#diff-0c6bbc781d2ac66b877546123b753fb2f69957838aea8419d7c2bc46740d6aea): using a custom API call instead of using `fetchMoreData().`

 ### Related advice

 Following a [suggestion](https://code-institute-room.slack.com/archives/C02MTH5MBDG/p1723026165340779?thread_ts=1722951810.045149&cid=C02MTH5MBDG) by [Kelly Hutchison](https://github.com/quiltingcode), I added Frontend validation by adding the `required` prop to the form fields in the SignInForm ([Issue](https://github.com/blahosyl/task-manager-frontend/issues/20)).
 I then extended this to required fields in all forms in the project [#96](https://github.com/blahosyl/task-manager-frontend/issues/96).